Neutra-Phos Side Effects

 Applies to potassium phosphate / sodium phosphate: oral tablet

-If any of the following side effects occur while taking potassium phosphate / sodium phosphate, check with your doctor immediately:Incidence not known:
+Check with your doctor immediately if any of the following side effects occur while taking potassium phosphate / sodium phosphate:Incidence not known

 - Bone pain

 - joint pain

 - numbness or tingling around the lips